Zakki-coder/fillit/README.md

 For example:\
 ./fillit test/Valid_blocks/26Pieces\

-Hope you have as fun using it as I have making it!
+Hope you have as fun using it as I had making it!